forsyde/forsyde-atom-examples/hybrid/README.md

 This project is equipped with a `Makefile` to automate fetching the dependencies, installing the package in a sandbox, and generating the documentation locally.
 Here are the commands available, where marked with an `!` are the rules which perform multiple operations:

-    make dependencies  #  fetches and installs the dependencies for this package make install       #! resolves dependencies and installs the package in a sandbox make api           #  generates the Haddock HTML API documentation make report        #  compiles the PDF report from the literate code make docs          #! resolves dependencies and generates api and report make clean-docs    #  cleans the generated documentation make uninstall     #! cleans the documentation and deletes the sandbox make remove        #! uninstalls the project and deletes fetched dependencies
+	make install       #! resolves dependencies and installs the package in a sandbox make api           #  generates the Haddock HTML API documentation make report        #  compiles the PDF report from the literate code make docs          #! resolves dependencies and generates api and report make clean-docs    #  cleans the generated documentation make uninstall     #! cleans the documentation and deletes the sandbox

-After installing the package, to open a sandbox interpreter with the libraries loadedm you need to run the command
+After installing the package, to open a sandbox interpreter with a specific library loaded (e.g. `AtomExamples.GettingStarted`)

-    cabal repl
+	stack ghci src/AtomExamples/GettingStarted.hs